Cysharp/ProcessX/README.md

 using Zx;
 using static Zx.Env;

-// Env.verbose, write all stdout log to console. default is true. verbose = false;
+// Env.verbose, write all stdout/stderror log to console. default is true. verbose = false;

-// Env.shell, default is Windows -> "cmd /c", Linux -> "bash -c";.
+// Env.shell, default is Windows -> "cmd /c", Linux -> "(which bash) -c";.
 shell = "/bin/sh -c";

 // Env.terminateToken, CancellationToken that triggered by SIGTERM(Ctrl + C).